lucapette/website/content/writing/the-appeal-of-static-typing.md

 a programmer.
 What I'm saying is that statically compiled languages allow me to focus much more on "actual" tests.
 I enjoy that a lot.

-I like to believe that is precisely the reason why these communities produce testing tools more apt to my needs.
-But, of course, nor I have any idea if that's true neither I care to figure out.
+I like to believe that the nature of these languages is the reason why their communities produce testing tools more apt to my needs.

 ## The tooling

-    * IntelliJ
-    * vs code
+When I say tooling, I mean mostly the editing experience.
+I call it tooling because, depending on the language, there are different tools involved which may or may not integrate well with each other.

+The appeal of static typing is more evident when it comes to tooling.
+I use:

+- IntelliJ for Java and Kotlin
+- VS code for TypeScript and Go

+Both IntelliJ and VS code are _spectacular_ tools.
+They excel at every aspect of every day programming.
+Be that editing, renaming, refactoring, debugging, testing.
+Anything really.

+They're both really fast (I catch myself asking the question "how is IntelliJ so fast at doing X?" weekly).
+It's worth underlining especially for people that, like me, used IDEs in the early 2000s.
+They were horrendous back then so if you never tried again, you'd rely on an experience that is very far from today's reality.

+It's worth noticing that the languages themselves contribute to a better experience.
+For example, the Go community has produced a lot of static analysis tools and VS code uses [many of them](https://github.com/golang/vscode-go/blob/master/docs/tools.md).
+So it's a bit of a catch-22 situation.
+These languages have better tools because the tools are (maybe?) easier to write.
+They are easier to write because these languages have better statical analysis tool.

 ## The workflow